 This bunk bed is quite expensive because it is made from a high-quality material – solid pine wood, to be exact and boasts of a classic Merlot finish.
 It has also met all standard requirements for your peace of mind.

-10. DHP Adobe Loft Bed
+10. DHP Adobe Loft Bed with Desk

-Maximize your small space with the help of this loft bed from DHP.
+Maximize your small space with the help of this study loft bed from DHP.
 This 80 x 57.5 x 72 inches loft bed is just right for a kid’s room and can easily transition well over the teenage years of your child.
 It is a great investment for families who are on a tight budget.

 The upper bunk bed can accommodate 300 lbs. of weight, which is more than what many upper bunk beds offer.
 They traditionally don’t go over the 250 lbs. weight limit.
 The bottom of the bed is a loft that already comes with a sturdy desk that can hold up to 50 lbs. of weight.
 The side railing also features triangular open shelves to store your kid’s art supplies or any other knick-knacks.
 There is even enough room to set up separate shelving units.

 We like the strategic design.
 There is a 4-step ladder in front and at the farther back area for easier access.
 The all-metal design makes this sturdy and supportive.
-It doesn’t wiggle even when kids ply on top of it.
+It doesn’t wiggle even when kids play on top of it.
 The guardrails are also higher than standard although there are some sharp edges that might require some childproofing.
 Get this in silver or black color to punctuate the style and look of your child’s room.
 The design is versatile enough to transition into a teenager’s room.

 There are many benefits to have a loft bed for kids.
 First, it’s a great way to save space.
 If you have a small bedroom or just one bedroom for multiple kids to share with, using a loft bed is the best solution.
 It gives a chance for your kids to have their own beds while still sharing the same room.
 It doesn’t just save space, it also fosters a good relationship since they are spending a lot of time together.